jigoshop/jigoshop/readme.txt

 * Fixes inconsistent page slugs (- instead of _)
 * init changes
 * options for foreign currencies
+* Added german localization by AlistarMclean
+* Removed IE6 stuff from fancybox to speed it up

 = 0.9.7.6 =